 What Is OCD?

-Obsessive compulsive disorder (OCD) is a disorder that can only be diagnosed by a mental health professional.
-It is characterized by unwanted recurring thoughts or images (obsessions), which create anxious thoughts and/or repetitive behaviors (compulsions).
+Obsessive compulsive disorder (OCD) is a diagnosable mental health condition characterized by unwanted recurring thoughts or images (obsessions), which create anxious thoughts and/or repetitive behaviors (compulsions).
 Someone with OCD may organize and keep things arranged in a particular manner, but it’s more of an effort to manage anxiety, and not evidence of perfectionism.

 In general, perfectionists make no room for mistakes.
 They can also be excessively preoccupied with past mistakes, previous offenses, and fear of future failures.
 Those closest to them may feel like they cannot do anything right due to their exacting standards.
 However, unlike OCD, perfectionism is not a diagnosable condition.